kubestellar/kubestellar/docs/content/v0.20/architecture.md

     -  Uses the GVK key to get the reference to the lister for the object
-    -  Gets the object from the lister cache using the key that was generated with the MetaNamespaceKeyFunc.
+    -  Gets the object from the lister cache using the NamespacedName of the object.
     -  Gets the lister for Placement objects and list all placements
     -  Iterates on all placements, and for each placement:
         - evaluates the placement label selector vs. object labels to